The Intercom Conspiracy: Plot

 The majority of the events are seen through the eyes of Intercoms editor, Theodore Carter.
 For years he had worked for the magazine's founder and owner, a retired American general who was a rabid Cold Warrior, translating whatever new conspiracy theories The General thought up into more or less coherent articles and sending them to an eclectic mailing list.
-When Carter starts publishing articles from the new owners, soon finds himself in trouble.
+When Carter starts publishing articles from the new owners, he soon finds himself in trouble.
 He receives mysterious phone calls, then an intimidating visit from two "journalists" who he thinks are from the CIA.
 He is then kidnapped, taken to an apartment and threatened by unknown agents, before being released.
 Returning to his office to retrieve the key documents, Carter disturbs burglars and is knocked out with some kind of nerve gas.
 When he regains consciousness, he leaves the office only to encounter the CIA agents coming up the stairs.
 He barges past them, jumps into his car and drives off in such a panic that he crashes and ends up in hospital.
 The authorities refuse to believe his account of events just long enough for the magazine sale to be completed and the two security chiefs to get their money.

 In the final chapter, Carter, now recovered, visits the Majorca home of the missing Latimer and discovers that one of the intelligence chiefs had become his neighbour, living in a fine villa, driving a new sports car and accompanied by an attractive young woman.
 He pieces together what must have happened: over sociable drinks the chief let slip a little too much to Latimer who, with his scholarly and literary skills, began to piece together the true story of the Intercom conspiracy.
 The other intelligence chief, not yet retired and suffering from illness, decides to eliminate Latimer.
 He is never seen again, leaving behind the folder of notes and texts which we have just read.